huangli712/ACTest/docs/src/man/install.md

 ## Documentation

 The ACTest toolkit ships with detailed documentation, including the user's manual and application programming interface.
 They are developed with the Markdown language and the Documenter.jl package.
-So, please make sure that the latest version of the Documenter.jl package is ready (see https://github.com/JuliaDocs/Documenter.jl for more details).
+So, please make sure that the latest version of the Documenter.jl package is correctly installed (please visit the website https://github.com/JuliaDocs/Documenter.jl for more details).
 If everything is OK, users can generate the documentation by themselves.
 Please enter the following commands in the terminal:

 ```shell
 $ pwd